Adolescent Transitional Cardiac Care

 Our team provides expert cardiovascular care for teens with congenital heart disease.
 We also connect teens and young adults with adult cardiology providers and help them learn to navigate the medical system on their own.
 Our comprehensive services lower the risk of care lapses that could lead to emergencies.

-Transitional Care Team
+Transitional Cardiac Care Team

-Transitional Care Support Staff
+Transitional Cardiac Care Support Staff

 Ashley Abuel RN, BSN is the Outpatient Nurse Coordinator and the coordinator for California Children Services (CCS).
-She is available to patient and their families to answer questions about CCS coverage and services.
+She is available to patients and their families to answer questions about CCS coverage and services.
 In addition, she can help coordinate a patient’s care with any services they might need.

 Pediatric Cardiology Team Members